 Welcome South Africans!

 Howzit!
-For six years now we’ve been doing our best to produce a festival that our fellow South Africans can be proud of and enjoy.
+For eight years now we’ve been doing our best to produce a festival that our fellow South Africans can be proud of and enjoy.
 It’s a pretty big undertaking for a small farm winery.
 We need way more volunteers, especially you with your nice South African accent.
 90% of our past SA Fest volunteers have been Americans!
 What’s up with that?
 Can you imagine how confusing it is to hear the person who just served you your Boerie roll say “thanks y’all” Come now, quit complaining that the bobotie didn’t taste like your mama’s - join the party and make a difference.
 We’ll appreciate your help, love your practical ideas, and laugh at your jokes.
 You’ll have fun and remember just how cool and special it is to be South African.

 If you just want to come and enjoy, please do.
 While the main focus of the festival is to promote our homeland and it’s products to those who may not know about it - we’re here for you too.
 The festival has been a great meet-up for South Africans so throw on your SA gear and join us.
 Whether you’re serving wine or on the other side of the counter please remember that we are all ambassadors for South Africa - so don’t be shy - there will be plenty of Americans, French, Germans etc. who are curious about where you come from.
 Shake some hands and make new friends.
 Help us spread the word about South Africa and its amazing food, wine, music, sports and diverse cultures.

 If you want to volunteer, donate, or sponsor, or if you just want to say howzit, give me a call or drop me an email.

 And yes, you guessed it - these are questions we hear yearly from South Africans